 * This is due to the suppression of the dog’s immune system.

-Vomiting and diarrhea may signal that the dosage used is too high, whereas serious heart problems including heart attack are most often caused by sudden withdrawal of the medication after long-term use.
+Vomiting and diarrhea may signal that the dosage used is too high, whereas serious heart problems are most often caused by sudden withdrawal of the medication after long-term use.
 If your pet develops any symptoms which you are unsure about make a quick call to the vet.
 Severe reactions to the drug require immediate veterinary care.

 Signs of overdose from corticosteroids such as prednisone may include itching, seizures, loss of hearing, weakness, anxiety, depression and high blood pressure.
 In some cases heart abnormalities may be present.
 If you suspect an overdose seek veterinary care straight away.
 You can reach the ASPCA poison control helpline on (888) 426-4435.